Hamilton makes a statement as F1 gets back on track

 Red Bull’s Max Verstappen, winner of the last two races at his team’s home track, was third in the first session but spun twice and finished up eighth after lunch.

-Sunday’s race, the first of two in Austria on successive weekends, became the opener after the new coronavirus laid waste to the calendar and forced the cancellation of the scheduled Australian opener on March 15 before a wheel had turned.
+Sunday’s race, the first of two in Austria on successive weekends, became the opener after the new coronavirus forced the cancellation of the scheduled Australian opener on March 15 before a wheel had turned.

-Friday marked the first time all the drivers had been on track together since the end of pre-season testing in Barcelona last February.
+Friday marked the first time all the drivers had been on track together since pre-season testing in Barcelona last February.

-The last time any of them raced was in Abu Dhabi in December last year, when Hamilton won from pole position and set the fastest lap.
+The last race was in Abu Dhabi in December last year, when Hamilton won from pole position and set the fastest lap.

-“Motor Sport is back!,” said International Automobile Federation (FIA) president Jean Todt on Twitter, moments after the cars left the Spielberg pitlane.

-“It’s good to hear the engines and see cars again and almost get back to some phase of normality,” Red Bull team boss Christian Horner told Sky F1 television.
+“It’s good to hear the engines and see cars again and almost get back to some phase of normality,” said Red Bull boss Christian Horner.

 “We all look like we’re in some kind of hospital programme, with all the face masks and the PPE (personal protective equipment)… but other than that working practices are very much as normal.”

-The race is being run under strict health and safety conditions, with teams operating in ‘bubbles’ and isolated from each other, with drivers wearing face masks even when talking to the media by video link.
+The race is being run under strict health and safety conditions, with teams operating in ‘bubbles’ and isolated from each other.
+Drivers wear face masks when talking to the media by video link.

-The race will be run completely without spectators for the first time in Formula One history.
+The race will be run completely without spectators, a Formula One first.

-“We are all used to a lot of fans in the campsites, grandstands… but the most important thing is we are finally back on track and can put up a good show,” said McLaren principal Andreas Seidl on a Zoom call.
+“We are all used to a lot of fans in the campsites, grandstands… but the most important thing is we are finally back on track and can put up a good show,” said McLaren principal Andreas Seidl.

-McLaren triggered the abandonment of the Australian race in Melbourne after an employee tested positive for the new coronavirus.

-Seidl said the entire team had a clean bill of health after the latest round of tests.
+McLaren triggered the abandonment of the Australian race in Melbourne after an employee tested positive for the virus.
+Seidl said the entire team had a clean bill of health after the latest tests.